Geodan/i3dm.export/docs/getting_started.md

 # i3dm.export getting started

 In this document we run i3dm.export on a sample dataset of traffic signs (GeoJSON file).
-The generated instanced 3D tiles are visualized using a simple glTF box in a MapBox GL JS viewer.
+The generated instanced 3D tiles are visualized using a simple glTF box in a MapBox GL JS viewer and Cesium client.

 ## Prerequisites